-6.2 The Customer is solely responsible for any applicable licenses and/or royalty fees for their location, the Company does not provide free licensing or royalty coverage to the Customer.
+6.2 The Customer is solely responsible for any applicable licenses and/or royalty fees, the Company does not provide any form of licensing or royalty coverage to the Customer.

 6.3 The Company may monitor stream connections and the amount of data streamed in relation to the Customer's account.
 Failure to comply with bitrate or data allowances as agreed will result in suspension of the service.